richpeck/exception_handler/README.md

   <h5>⛔️ Custom Exceptions</h5>
 </div>

-Custom exceptions now supported...
+As mentioned, Rails' primary role is to convert Ruby exceptions into HTTP errors.

+Part of this process involves mapping Ruby/Rails exceptions to the equivalent HTTP status code.

+This is done with [`config.action_dispatch.rescue_responses`](https://github.com/rack/rack/blob/master/lib/rack/utils.rb#L492)...

 <p align="center">
   <img src="./readme/custom_exceptions.png" />
 </p>

-As mentioned, Rails' primary role is to convert Ruby exceptions into HTTP errors.

-To do this, the `config.action_dispatch.rescue_responses` hash maps out a series of classes to [HTTP status responses](https://github.com/rack/rack/blob/master/lib/rack/utils.rb#L492).

-Whilst this works well, it may be the case that you want to map your own custom classes to a custom HTTP status code (default is `500`/`Internal Server Error`).
+Whilst this works well, it may be the case that you want to map your own classes to an HTTP status code (default is `500`/`Internal Server Error`).

 If you wanted to keep this functionality inside `ExceptionHandler`, you're able to do it as follows:

     # config/application.rb
     config.exception_handler = {
       custom_exceptions: {
-        'ActionController::RoutingError' => :not_found
+        'CustomClass::Exception' => :not_found
       }
     }

+Alternatively, you're able to still do it with the default Rails behaviour:

+    # config/application.rb
+    config.action_dispatch.rescue_responses = { 'CustomClass::Exception' => :not_found }

 ---